AbuZaid55/Medifine/README.md

-# Medifine website for doctors
+# Medifine website for Doctors

 A simple website for doctors using html and css